 - Freda Mortimer (Treasurer)

-The Conference is supported magnificently by the tremendous financial generosity of the parish, and an annual report is published giving details of the works and expenditure of the previous twelve months.
+The Conference is supported magnificently by the tremendous financial generosity of the parish.

 The Parish has had an active theatre group for many years and is open to anyone over the age of 14 years.
 Occasionally younger children are recruited for a particular show.